LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/index.md

 ## 📌 Project Overview

-This project implements a modular **digital clock system in Verilog HDL**, integrating:
+This project implements a modular **digital clock system in Verilog HDL** integrating:

 - 12-hour timekeeping with AM/PM format
 - Millisecond-resolution stopwatch
 - Configurable alarm with exact 1-minute assertion
 - Deterministic control logic with stop-state protection

-The design was verified using **ModelSim** and synthesized using **Xilinx Vivado** targeting the **ZCU104 Evaluation Board**.
+The design was verified using **ModelSim** and synthesized using **Xilinx Vivado** targeting the ZCU104 device configuration.

-Design Scale:
+Design scale:
-- 4 RTL modules
+- 4 synthesizable RTL modules
-- Module-level + top-level verification
+- Module-level and top-level verification
-- Vivado FPGA synthesis completed
+- FPGA synthesis completed

 ---